openstack/charm-cinder-netapp/src/README.md

 ### `netapp-password`

-The password used to authenticate the "login" option.
+The password used to authenticate the `login` option.

 ### `netapp-nfs-shares-config`